5 from 1 vote

 How to Make Strawberry Coulis

-This easy strawberry coulis recipe comes together in minutes!
-It’s a great way to use loads of fresh berries during strawberry season.
+This easy strawberry coulis recipe comes together in minutes and is a great way to use fresh berries during strawberry season.
+Follow the step-by step photos and see the recipe card at the bottom for a printable version.

 Make the strawberry coulis sauce with strawberries and sugar.